 4.20 Only applicable for critical utilities which are commonly identified by the manufacturer as part of design during risk assessment of his processes.
-In general, only utilities which are in direct contact with the product e.g. steam distillation or nitrogen blanketing, or in contact to the inner surface of equipment.
+In general, only utilities which are in direct contact with the product (e.g. steam distillation, compressed air or nitrogen blanketing), or in contact to the inner surface of equipment.
 When using compressed air with direct product contact it is recommended to use oil free systems.
+In case oil needs to be used it should be food grade.
 The frequency and level of monitoring will depend on the use of the utility and may range from daily (e.g. even online) monitoring to spot checks (e.g. intervals up to once a year) on systems which are carefully maintained.
 The frequency of testing may be reduced once the company has justified this based on historical data.
 4.21 Appropriate only if open systems are used (reference to 4.12).
-If open systems are used the "ISPE Baseline Guide for New Facilities Volume 1 Bulk Pharmaceutical Chemicals (June 1996)" provides useful information (reference to 4.1).
-A risk based design is appropriate in an API manufacturing site with increasing environmental protection from Stating Material to final API taken into account the final API dosage form.
-4.22 Appropriate measures may be e.g.: selection of suitable filters (and appropriate change of them) mixing of returned air with fresh filtered air clean up time (e.g. verified by particle measurements) on product change; including cleaning or changing of filters.
-If air is humidified during the recirculation process the water quality must be justified (Example when micro specs to the API are required and for low bioburden API's).

-4.23 Although it is required that permanently installed pipework should be identified, this requirement should be limited to pipework dedicated to a particular medium.
+If open systems are used the ISPE's Baseline® Guide Volume 1, Active Pharmaceutical Ingredients (June 2007) provides useful information (reference to 4.1).
+Opening windows and doors is not considered an appropriate practice to achieve adequate ventilation.
+A risk based design is appropriate in an API manufacturing site with increasing environmental protection from Starting Material to final API taken into account the 4.22 final dosage form.
+Appropriate measures may be e.g.: selection of suitable filters (and appropriate change of them) mixing of returned air with fresh filtered air Clean up time / recovery room time (e.g. verified by particle measurements) on product change; including cleaning or changing of filters.
+If air is humidified during the recirculation process the water quality must be justified (e.g. when micro specs to the API are required).
+4.23 Although it is required that permanently installed pipework should be identified (with the content and direction of the flow), this requirement should be limited to pipework dedicated to a particular medium.
 Other permanently installed pipework (e.g. connection panels for various solvents and reagents) could be generically identified (e.g. 1R22 to 0R14, a connection between two different reactors).
+Drawings of pipework should be updated every time.
+Identification of the content of the pipeworks could also be done by means of pipes labelling standards.
 Pipework for waste (gases, liquids) should be designed and appropriately located to avoid contamination (e.g. vacuum pump, cyclones, scrubbers, common ventilation pipework from reactors/vessels).
 Back pressure (non-return) valves can be considered as can swan necks.
 Draining valves should be installed at the lowest points.
 During design, methods of cleaning of pipework should be considered.

-4.24 If needed drains should be sanitized at regular intervals avoiding microbial growth.
-Such sanitization may be simply conducted through use of an appropriate cleaning agent
+4.24 If needed drains should be sanitized at regular intervals avoiding microbial growth, such sanitization may be simply conducted through use of an approved and appropriate cleaning agent and it should be documented.